dcanogi/lbnginx/README.md

 ## Conclusion

 This setup provides a basic load balancing solution using NGINX on a proxy server to distribute requests across two backend servers running on RHEL.
 You can scale this by adding more backend servers or adjusting the NGINX configuration to suit your needs.

+If want the same with Docker option see the Folder Docker